openingscience/book/_posts/2013-08-07-academia_goes_facebook.md

 ---
 layout: post
-title: Academia Goes Facebook?
-The Potential of Social Network Sites in the Scholarly Realm
+title: "Academia Goes Facebook?
+The Potential of Social Network Sites in the Scholarly Realm"
+modified_date: 15 September 2013
 authors:
  - name:  Michael Nentwich
  - name:  René König
-categories: [tools]
----

-> This network is the seat of scientific opinion which is not held by any single human brain, but which is split into thousands of different fragments … each of whom endorses the other´s opinion at second hand, by relying on the consensual chains which link him to all the others through a sequence of overlapping neighborhoods.
-<small>Michael Polanyi (1962) in the Republic of Science</small>

-## Abstract
+category: tools

-Social network sites (SNS) have not only become a fundamental part of the Web, but also increasingly offer novel communicative and networking possibilities for academia.
+abstract: "Social network sites (SNS) have not only become a fundamental part of the Web, but also increasingly offer novel communicative and networking possibilities for academia.
 Following a short presentation of the typical functions of (science-specific) SNS, we firstly present the